WCA Competition Organizer Guidelines

 Expected expenses for organizing a competition

 The expected expenses differ greatly from country to country and are determined by several factors like the size of the venue and other general conditions.
-Recouping all expenses with entry fees is possible.
+Recouping all expenses with registration fees is possible.
 However, to keep these as low as possible, it is highly recommended to search for sponsors.
 Although WCA Delegates are volunteers and do not receive a salary for their work, organizers should consider paying compensation for their travel expenses.

 Deadlines for the announcement of the competition

 The competition should be announced at least one month before the start of the competition (see Guideline 8a4++

 ).
 If there are special reasons preventing this deadline to be met, competitions may be announced up to two weeks before, at the discretion of the WCA Board.
 It is highly recommended to inform the WCA Board of these reasons as soon as possible to avoid a later refusal of the competition.